The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: The 2025 AI Agent Index

 \subsubsection{Autonomy \& Control}

 \mbox{}

-\textbf{Autonomy level and planning depth:} L1-L4: in plan mode it is most like a simple chat bot, but with auto-approve mode on, Claude Code can plan actions and take multiple steps (using different tools) without user approval.
+\textbf{Autonomy level and planning depth:} L1-L4: in plan mode it is most like a simple chatbot, but with auto-approve mode on, Claude Code can plan actions and take multiple steps (using different tools) without user approval.
 It will ask for clarification as needed.

 \textbf{User approval requirements:} Yes, permission for running bash commands, editing files, or reading files outside of its initial directory source.

 \textbf{Execution monitoring, traces, and transparency:} Visible (albeit summarized) chain-of-thought with a list of to-dos being worked on.